 The most time-consuming task was filling nail holes!
 I tend to get a bit carried away with these small details.
 Filling and sanding, refilling and resanding.
 Until it looks perfect.

 In the photo above, you can see the crown molding and the chair rail.
 The pieces of blue painter’s tape are marking where the studs are.
-Shooting nails directly into the studs prevent the crown molding from pulling away from the wall.
+Shooting nails directly into the studs prevents the crown molding from pulling away from the wall.

 I invested in a laser level that made my life much easier when I installed the chair rail!
 It will also come in handy when I hang the wallpaper.